snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

   - Add support for iceberg table with Snowflake Catalog
   - Fix cluster by option to support explicit expressions
   - Add support for MAP datatype
-  - Add support for partition by to copy into <location>

 - v1.6.1(July 9, 2024)